Overcoming Panic Disorder

 Think about what is causing your stress and filling that bucket and then what you can do to empty it and keep it from spilling over.
 Subscribers to my newsletter will have a copy of my stress bucket worksheet.
 If you'd like a copy, please get in touch and let me know.

-If you would like to come and chat with me about one to one help, please contact me to arrange a free 45-minute strategy session.
+If you would like to come and chat with me about one to one help, please contact me to arrange a free 45-minute consultation.
 This will take place via Zoom or FaceTime.
 You can explain how your stress or anxiety is affecting you on a daily basis and ask any questions that you might have.
 There is no obligation to book a Hypno-coaching package.